samayo/bulletproof/README.md

   }
 }
 ```
-To use the full potential of bulletproof, check the following codes & examples.
+For more flexibility, check the options and examples below.

 Configs